Jennifer Finch: Early life

-Finch was born August 5, 1966 and grew up in West Los Angeles.
+Finch was born August 5, 1966, and grew up in West Los Angeles.
 She was adopted in 1967 by Robert Edward Finch, an aeronautics engineer, and his wife Sandra Jacobson; they later divorced in 1974.
 Finch credits the support of her adoptive father, who was also an amateur photographer, as being instrumental to her creative development.
 Finch took an interest in photography at an early age and attended a summer art session at Otis Parsons in 1980.

 Career

 Music

 Finch began her musical career in the mid 1980s.
 She played bass in the San Francisco-based band Sugar Babydoll (or Sugar Babylon) from 1984 - 1986.
 The band featured Courtney Love, future founder of Hole, and future Babes in Toyland founder Kat Bjelland.
 This line-up produced a demo recording which remains unreleased.
 Finch subsequently played in the short-lived Hollywood band The Pandoras, formed by bassist Gwynne Kahn.

 In 1986, Finch joined the Los Angeles-based punk rock group L7.
 In the documentary film L7: Pretend We’re Dead, bandmate Donita Sparks described Finch as "persistent" and stated that after Finch joined the band, her networking skills and stage energy continued to significantly boost the momentum building within the group.
 She remained with L7 throughout the band's most successful period in the early 1990s.
-Finch contributed to the albums L7 (1988) Smell the Magic(1990), Bricks Are Heavy (1992), and Hungry for Stink (1994).
+Finch contributed to the albums L7 (1988) Smell the Magic (1990), Bricks Are Heavy (1992), and Hungry for Stink (1994).
 Finch was the sole songwriter during this period for several of L7's songs including "(Right On) Thru", "Everglade", "One More Thing", and "Shirley".

 In 1994, Finch and her L7 bandmate Demetra "Dee" Plakas performed with Japanese musician Hide, also appearing in the original video for his song "Doubt".

 In 1994, Finch was featured in a music video for Hole for their breakthrough album Live Through This, as the original bassist Kristen Pfaff had died of an over-dose in June of that year.
 In 1995, after the death of her father, Finch adopted the name "Precious" as an homage to him.
 Finch officially departed L7 in 1996.
-In the bands 2016 documentary L7: Pretend We’re Dead, Finch cites health and money issues, as well as grieving over the loss of her father and the band’s roadie and friend Umbar as reasons for her departure.
+In the band’s 2016 documentary L7: Pretend We’re Dead, Finch cites health and money issues, as well as grieving over the loss of her father and the band’s roadie and friend Umbar as reasons for her departure.